microsoft/onnxruntime-training-examples/nvidia-bert/README.md

 ## Prepare data
 Please refer to [DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT#getting-the-data) repo for detailed instructions for data preparation.
 The following are minimal set of instructions to download and process one of the datasets used for BERT pretraining.

 Note that the datasets used for BERT pretraining are large and need lot of disk space to downloand process the data.
 After processing, data should be made available for training.
 Due to the large size of the data copy, it is recommended to the execute the steps below in the training environment itself or in an environment from where data transfer to training environment will be fast and efficient.
-See specific instructions for Azure ML and DGx-2 in the respective sections below.
+See specific data prepration instructions for Azure ML and DGx-2 in the respective sections below.

 ### Get Code
 ```bash